Scroll Top

 Do we share personal data with third parties?

-We may occasionally share personal data with trusted third parties, such as those listed below, to help us deliver efficient and quality services.
-When we do so, we will ensure that recipients are contractually bound to safeguard the data we entrust to them before we share the data.
-We may engage with several or all of the following categories of recipients:
+We may occasionally share personal data with trusted third parties such as those listed below, to help us deliver efficient and quality services.
+When we do so, we will ensure that recipients are contractually bound to safeguard the data we entrust to them before we actually share the data.

-• Law enforcement or other government and regulatory agencies (e.g., tax authorities) or other third parties as required by, and in accordance with, applicable law or regulation;
+• Law enforcement or other government and regulatory agencies (e.g., tax authorities) or other third parties as required by, and in accordance with, applicable law or regulation.

-Do we transfer your personal data outside the EU?
+Do we transfer your personal data outside the eu?

 What are your data protection rights?

 As a data subject, you can exercise the rights outlined in this section of the privacy policy.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information or to exercise any of your other rights.
-This helps us to ensure that personal data is not disclosed to any person who has no right to receive it.
+This helps us ensure that personal data is not disclosed to any person who has no right to receive it.
 No fee is required to make an initial request unless your request is clearly unfounded or excessive.
 Depending on the circumstances, we may be unable to comply with your request based on other lawful grounds.

 Right to access (GDPR Art.
 15)